-1. SCOPE
+1. SCOPE:

-1.1 Description
+1.1 Description:

-This test establishes a procedure for determining the strength of the interface between a gold ball bond and a package bonding surface, or an aluminum wedge/stitch bond and a package bonding surface, on either pre-encapsulation or post-encapsulation devices.
+This test establishes a procedure for determining the strength of the interface between a gold ball bond and a die bonding surface, or an aluminum wedge/stich bond and a die or package bonding surface, on either pre-encapsulation or post-encapsulation components.
 This strength measurement is extremely important in determining two features: